 - Student parking decals expire on June 1 of each year.

-- Adhere the UMHB parking decal to the lower left hand corner of the vehicle’s rear windshield.
+- Adhere the UMHB parking decal to the lower left-hand corner of the vehicle’s rear windshield.
 Affix the decal to the exterior side of the windshield by removing the decal from its backing and placing it in the proper location.

-- For vehicles with a removable top, affix the UMHB parking decal to the upper right-hand corner of the vehicle’s front windshield.
+- For vehicles with a removable top, affix the UMHB parking decal to the upper left-hand corner of the vehicle’s front windshield.
 Affix the decal to the exterior side of the windshield by removing the decal from its backing and placing it in the proper location.

 - Department personnel will provide information pertaining to the placement of parking decals for other types of vehicles at the time of issuance.

 - The improper placement of the parking decal constitutes a parking violation.